-For the 7th consecutive year, the OPIS LCFS and Carbon Workshop will be held in San Francisco, California.
-Acknowledged as the foremost professional and business development event for the carbon and LCFS industries, this year’s event features a full schedule of legislative and technical updates coupled with several opportunities for interaction and relationship building with your current and future customers!
+Acknowledged as the foremost professional and business development event for the carbon and LCFS industries, the 9th Annual OPIS LCFS and Carbon Workshop features a full schedule of legislative and technical updates coupled with several opportunities for interaction and relationship building with your current and future customers!

 Interested consultants, service/equipment suppliers and producers have an opportunity to make their brand and message stand out from the crowd by increasing their visibility and profile with a sponsorship of one of a carefully selected group of business development vehicles at the workshop.